Kamen Rider: Dragon Knight

-Kamen Rider: Dragon Knight is an American science fiction superhero television series that originally aired on The CW, from December 13, 2008 to December 26, 2009.
+Kamen Rider: Dragon Knight is a science fiction superhero television series that originally aired in the United States on The CW, as part of the CW4Kids programming block, from December 13, 2008 to December 26, 2009.
 It is an adaptation of the Japanese tokusatsu series Kamen Rider Ryuki and is the second American adaptation of the Kamen Rider franchise after Saban's Masked Rider (1995).
-The series was developed for television by Steve and Michael Wang and produced by Jimmy Sprague via Adness Entertainment.
+The series was developed for television by Power Rangers alumni Steve and Michael Wang and produced by Jimmy Sprague via Adness Entertainment.

 The series had a sneak premiere on December 13, before its official premiere the following year on January 3, 2009.
 The series was dropped at the end of the year before its final two episodes aired.
-The final episodes were made available to watch on The CW website from December 18, 2009 until the series was removed in 2012.
+The final episodes were made available to watch on the 4Kids TV website from December 18, 2009, until the series was removed in 2012.

 In 2010, Dragon Knight was nominated for and won the Daytime Emmy Award for "Outstanding Stunt Coordination", a category introduced to the Daytime Emmys that year.

 Plot

 While searching for his missing father, Kit Taylor finds an Advent Deck—a special card deck that allows the carrier to transform into a Kamen Rider and utilize unique weapons and powers—and uses it to become Kamen Rider Dragon Knight.
 He butts heads with Len, who serves as Kamen Rider Wing Knight, but the pair join forces after Kit learns that an alien warlord named Xaviax is responsible for his father's disappearance and intends on abducting him and the entire human race to gain power and rebuild Xaviax's homeworld.

 Xaviax tricks people on Earth into working for him by promising them whatever they want, or in some cases, by exploiting their fears and desperation.
 Kit wonders why Xaviax has to trick them and why he doesn't just find bad guys to do the work for him.
 Len tells Kit that the decks were only made for one person and that only a person with an exact DNA match to the original Ventaran rider could use it.
 This is why Kit can use the Dragon Knight Deck: he is the exact Mirror Twin of Adam, the original Dragon Knight, who betrayed the original team.
 One of the new Earth Riders, Chris Ramirez (serving as Kamen Rider Sting and tricked by Xaviax into believing he is working in a special ops government program to fight alien invaders), joins forces with Kit and Len when he discovers he has been deceived but is Vented—a process which traps defeated Riders in the "Advent Void" between dimensions forever and removes their Advent Decks—along the way.
 Kit vents Albert Cho, brother of Danny Cho, in retaliation.
 This leads to a personal hatred between Danny and Kit, as Danny seeks to avenge his brother against Xaviax's orders.